AP FACT CHECK: Rhetoric from Trump, Biden in the non-debate

 TROOPS

-BIDEN in Philadelphia, on U.S. troops in Afghanistan: 'They have more people there now, by the way, then when I left, when we left in Afghanistan.'
+BIDEN in Philadelphia, on U.S. troops in Afghanistan: 'They have more people there now, by the way, than when I left, when we left in Afghanistan.'

 THE FACTS: Not so.